A fiery past sheds new light on the future of global climate change

 To account for these levels of smoke, the researchers ran computer simulations that account for both wildfires and the burning practices of indigenous people.

 "The computer simulations of fire show that the atmosphere of the Southern Hemisphere could have been very smoky in the century before the Industrial Revolution.
 Soot concentrations in the atmosphere were up to four times greater than previous studies suggested.
-Most of this was caused by widespread and regular burning practiced by indigenous peoples in the pre-colonial period," said Jed Kaplan, Associate Professor at the University of Hong Kong and co-author of the study.
+Most of this was caused by widespread and regular burning practiced by indigenous peoples in the pre-colonial period," said Jed KAPLAN, Associate Professor from the Research Division of Earth & Planetary Science at the University of Hong Kong and co-author of the study.

 This result agrees with the ice core records that also show that soot was abundant before the start of the industrial era and has remained relatively constant through the 20th century.
 The modelling suggests that as land use changes decreased fire activity, emissions from industry increased.